BlackHolePerturbationToolkit/BHPTNRSurrogate/README.md

 [Surrogate model for gravitational wave signals from non-spinning, comparable- to large-mass-ratio black hole binaries built on black hole perturbation theory waveforms calibrated to numerical relativity](https://arxiv.org/pdf/2204.01972.pdf)

+### 2. EMRISur1dq1e4

+A previous version of the model (which was known as EMRISurrogate) can be accessed from the following repository which we keep it for record.
+We, however, advise for using BHPTNRSurrogate(s) from now on.

 ## Getting the package